deonvz-opsi/AssurityTestProject/README.md

 # AssurityTestProject
 API testing project

-This assignment was coded in Visual Studio 2017 community addition.
+This assignment was coded in Visual Studio 2017 community edition.

 A solution called “AssurityMSTestProject” was created that contains two Projects:
 ProductConsoleApp and AssurityMsTestProject